Diagnosis pathways for Adult ADHD

 Step 3 (Option 1) – NHS Assessment

 Have a specialist assessment with the NHS.
 This should cover your overall mental health, an assessment of if you have ADHD, and an assessment if you might have any other related or unrelated mental health conditions.
-This usually, but not always, involves a 45 to 90 minute discussion with a psychiatrist or specialist nurse.
-They may go through a number of check lists.
+This usually, but not always, involves a 45 to 90 minute discussion, that may include a number of checklists, with a specialist psychiatrist, specialist nurse, or “other appropriately qualified healthcare professional” [Nice Guidelines].
+Pychologists can assess ADHD but are are unable to prescribe medication.

 Following your assessment your clinician will let you know what the next stage is.
 One option is a diagnosis of ADHD, with a discussion on whether you want to consider medication options, and a referral back to your GP for shared management.